 I suffer from chronic blepharitis (eyelid inflammation), and I was turning to Chinese medicine books for a cure.

 — Ake, Sweden

-You should see a doctor, Chinese physician or any qualified healer instead of attempting self-cure by reading a book.
+You should see a doctor, a Chinese physician or any qualified healer instead of attempting self-cure by reading a book.

 Your work-mate is mistaken.
 Chi can certainly penetrate the eyes.
 I have channel chi to their eyes to help many people overcome their eye problems.

 I am not sure of what you meant by saying Chinese warriors protected their eyes.
 I also don't see any meaningful relationship between your work-mate believing that chi could never penetrate the eyes and Chinese warriors protecting them.
 If it was chi that was involved, they would not need to protect them if chi could not penetrate them.

 My Western doctor has prescribed cortisone.
 Has Chinese medicine any remedy?

 Yes, there are many remedies in Chinese medicine against eye problems.
 But you should see a qualified Chinese physician for the remedies instead of getting them from books, e-mails or the internet.

 The Shaolin Eight Eye Exercises are also excellent for overcoming eye problems.